surajkarak/surajkarak.github.io/_pages/about.md

 **Tools/skills that I work with**: Python, R, SQL, BigQuery, Google Analytics, Tableau, Google Data Studio, PowerBI, Streamlit

 Some projects that I am proud of:
-- <a href="https://surajkarak.github.io/projects/Time-Series-Price-Determination/"> Time series analysis to identify determinants of waste price </a>
+- <a href="https://surajkarak.github.io/projects/Time-Series-Forecasting/"> Time series forecasting in non-transparent markets using ARIMA, XGBoost and Prophet </a>
 - <a href="https://surajkarak.github.io/projects/Clustering-Marketing-Data-Science/"> Unsupervised clustering to segment website audiences (not customer segmentation) </a>
 - <a href= "https://surajkarak.github.io/projects/Spotify-API-Data-Extraction-Visualization/"> An interactive visualization of audio features of The Beatles songs with Spotify API </a>
 - <a href="https://surajkarak.github.io/projects/NLP-ChatGPT-Bias/"> Using NLP to detect political bias in ChatGPT responses </a>
+- <a href="https://surajkarak.github.io/projects/NLP-Sentiment-Analysis-Star-Trek/"> An interactive visualization of characters' sentiment in Star Trek scripts </a>
 - <a href="https://surajkarak.github.io/projects/Climate-Data-Analysis/"> Quantifying global temperature rise from climate change data </a>

 My other interests include technology, cinema and film history, music, politics, psychology and science.